-Contact management, also known as “lead management,” is the process of organizing your customers and prospects in a strategic way to improve your communication.
+Contact management, also known as “lead management,” is the process of strategically organizing your customers and prospects to improve your communication.

 Where would that information go?

-Well, a CRM tool could help you store and organize that information in the cloud, so you can reach out to those prospects later.
+A CRM software could help you store and organize that information in the cloud, so you can reach out to those prospects later.

-Contact management is definitely a must-have for any CRM system, free or paid.
+Free or paid, contact management is a must-have for any CRM system.

-The difference between free and paid CRM for contact management?
-They will essentially have the same features and capabilities, but most free CRM platforms have a limit on the number of contacts you can store, so if you’re scaling, you won’t have as much flexibility here.
+The difference between free and paid contact management capabilities?
+Most free CRM platforms limit the number of contacts you can store, so if you’re scaling, you won’t have as much flexibility here.

 2. Sales pipeline management

-A sales pipeline helps you visualize where your prospects are in their purchase journey and which stage of the sales process your team should be focusing on, as well as categorizing them based on different criteria.
+A sales pipeline helps you visualize where your prospects are in their purchase journey, where in the sales process your team should put their focus, and categorize prospects based on different criteria.

-Let’s go back to the B2B e-commerce store; since you can’t control who fills in the form on your website, you’ll get leads from manufacturing companies in all sizes: small, medium-sized, and big.
+Let’s go back to the B2B e-commerce store; since you can’t control who fills in the form on your website, you’ll get leads from manufacturing companies of all sizes: small, medium-sized, and big.

-With an effective CRM software, you should be able to confidently manage your pipeline and see which stage your leads are in at all times.
+With an effective CRM software, you should be able to confidently manage your pipeline and know which stage your leads fall into at all times.

-The features we’ve covered are really the starting point for any CRM tool.
+The features we’ve covered are the starting points for any CRM tool.
 But it doesn’t mean that’s all you need.

-If you’re a “solopreneur” handling just a couple of prospects per month, you might be able to meet your basic needs with a free solution, but if you’re looking to truly optimize your marketing, sales, and customer service processes at scale, then you need something a bit more complete.
+If you’re a “solopreneur” handling a couple of prospects per month, you might be able to meet your basic needs with a free solution.
+But if you’re looking to truly optimize your marketing, sales, and customer service processes at scale, you need something a bit more complete.

-Some of the main pitfalls of free CRM systems include:
+Below, we covered some of the main pitfalls of free CRM systems:

-Because of restrictions such as number of users or leads, a free CRM solution might stunt your growth path.
+Restrictions on the as number of users or leads might stunt your growth path.

 Because the whole point of CRMs is to grow — to drive more sales and delight current customers.
-If your software can’t handle that growth, then it is not surving it’s full purpose.
+If your software can’t handle that growth, then it is not serving its full purpose.

-It is important to be aware that, depending on your team’s size and growth tragectory, the “free” in your free CRM may not last long.
+It is important to note that, depending on your team’s size and growth trajectory, the “free” in your free CRM may not last long.

-They might offer a free plan, but as soon as you start adding teammates or exceed your contact quota, you’ll be prompted to pay.
+Companies might offer a free plan, but as soon as you start adding teammates or exceed your contact quota, expect to pay.

 It’s often better to budget for a CRM tool that meets all of your needs off the bat, instead of getting stuck with a surprise bill.

-Sadly, most free CRM systems won’t offer integrations with the tools and apps you already use, which can lead to siloed information, and a lack of transparency.
+Most free CRM systems won’t offer integrations with the tools and apps you already use, which can lead to siloed information and a lack of transparency.

 To access their full integration options, you’ll probably have to upgrade to a paid plan.
 Paid CRM solutions, on the other hand, give you more flexibility from the beginning.

-For instance, with monday.com, you get access to native integration with more than 40 other platforms across different functions, including: marketing, sales, customer support, accounting, and more.
+For instance, monday.com gives team members access to native integration with more than 40 other platforms across different functions, including: marketing, sales, customer support, accounting, and more.

-This helps you centralize your information into a single place and work more efficiently.
+This helps you centralize your information in a single place and work more efficiently.

-To learn more about how our integrations work, we suggest you watch this short video:
+To learn more about how our integrations work, watch the short video below:

 By letting the “robots” do the heavy lifting while you focus on strategic works, you can reduce the risk of human error and increase profit margins.

-Now, free options do offer some sales automation, but don’t expect them to be anything great.
-No free solution will help you streamline and automate your entire sales process.
+Free options offer a few options for sales automation, but no free solution will help you streamline and automate your entire sales process.

-For instance, you might be able to automate notifications or status changes, but that’s likely it.
+For instance, you might be able to automate notifications or status changes, but face limitations beyond that.

-Compare that to the 250,000 human actions you can automate with monday.com and you’ll understand why a paid solution can empower teams to make a big impact and really scale their sales efforts, without unforeseen barriers and restrictions.
+Compare that with the 250,000 actions you can automate with monday.com and you’ll understand why a paid solution can empower teams to make a big impact and really scale their sales efforts without unforeseen barriers and restrictions.

 Unfortunately, free CRM software lacks the agility and flexibility of most paid options, which can make it difficult to keep up with today’s fast-changing market.

-You must find yourself a platform that adapts to your needs and is flexible enough that you can optimize your processes constantly.
+Consider a platform that adapts to your needs and is flexible enough that you can constantly optimize your processes.

 For instance, with monday.com, you get access to multiple customization options from the start, including drag-and-drop functionalities.

-This helps you design workflows with ease and build a platform that actually feels yours.
+This helps you design workflows with ease and build a completely customized platform.

-The downside is that free CRM systems are not able to give you full access to all your data.
-Without transparency into the health of your sales pipeline, your hands are tied when it comes to good decision-making.
+A downside of free CRM systems is that you likely won’t have full access to all your data.
+Without transparency into the health of your sales pipeline, your hands are tied when it comes to smart decision-making.